-Funding of the BIM and Research Platform comes from a broad range of sources and is mainly project-based.
+Funding of the BIM comes from a broad range of sources and is mainly project-based.

-In 2011 and 2012, funding by Austrian research foundations such as the Jubilee Fund of the Austrian National Bank, the Austrian Climate Fund and the Zukunftsfonds could be successfully secured for a number of multi-annual projects.
-Additionally, private foundations (Straniak Foundation, the German UP Microloans Foundations and from 2012 also the RD Foundation) have decided to support the work of the BIM.
+In recent years, funding by Austrian research foundations such as the Austrian Science Fund, the Jubilee Fund of the Austrian National Bank, the Austrian Climate Fund and the Zukunftsfonds could be successfully secured for a number of multi-annual projects.
+Additionally, private foundations (Straniak Foundation, the German UP Microloans Foundations and the RD Foundation) have decided to support the work of the BIM.

-The most important partner for the BIM Research Association is the Austrian Federal Ministry for Education, Science and Art, facilitating the work of centre polis in the area of civic education.
+The most important partner for the BIM Research Association is the Austrian Federal Ministry for Education, facilitating the work of centre polis in the area of civic education.
 Since 2012 the Austrian Ombudsman Board finances the co-ordination of two commissions of the Austrian National Preventive Mechanism.
-Between 2006 and 2011 two projects on poverty reduction and social inclusion in Macedonia were funded by ADA.
 In the area of Corporate Social Responsibility, BIM continuously provides businesses with human rights expertise.

 Besides, numerous cooperations exist with NGOs, further ministries, partner organisations and donors through which we were able to issue publications and carry out events and smaller projects.